 - ...and More!

-Certified Enterprise Architect (CEA), Black Belt in Enterprise Architecture Spring 2019 Sessions
+Certified Enterprise Architect (CEA), Black Belt in Enterprise Architecture, Winter 2019 Sessions

 2nd Early Bird!
-Register by March 8 and save 10%! - We've extended this deadline to help with the Government Shutdown
+Register by November 5th and save 10%!

 CEA Black Belt Certification - $11,000

 Note: the actual duration of session 1 and session 2 Cohort Engagements may vary depending on U.S. Federal Holiday and Faculty Availability.
 They may be longer or shorter by one week.

 You will be given access to the FEAC Virtual University on January 7.
 You will not hear anything from us until this date.
 There is required self-study and lecture to prepare you for class on January 22.
 We look forward to seeing you on January 22 at the UVA location (details below) or online, virtually on January 22 as well if you choose this option.